joomla/Manual/versioned_docs/version-4.4/building-extensions/modules/module-development-tutorial/step4-languages.md

 We replace the English text in the manifest file with the language constants, and we also tell the Joomla installer where to find the language files:

+As described in the [Manifest File Languages section](../../install-update/install/manifest.md#languages), there are 2 ways of including language files in an extension, and we opt for the second approach.

 ```xml title="mod_hello/mod_hello.xml"
 <?xml version="1.0" encoding="UTF-8"?>
 <extension type="module" client="site" method="upgrade">